Edithvale Park

 Visitor signals

 Public attention measured by Google Places aggregates.
 This proxies attention, not occupancy.
-Aggregate-only — no usernames, no review text, no extra photos beyond the cached hero.
+Aggregate-only: no usernames, no review text, no extra photos beyond the cached hero.

-“Leafy neighborhood park providing play structures, ball diamonds, a basketball court & paved paths.” — Google editorial summary
+“Leafy neighborhood park providing play structures, ball diamonds, a basketball court & paved paths.”
+(Google editorial summary)

 Source: Google Places API · match high (0.96 composite confidence) · last refreshed 5/9/2026.
 Privacy contract.
 Measures public attention, not occupancy.

-Human activity signals
+Human activity signals: not available

 Does this score feel accurate?